Jpooouks/calculator/README.md

 #### Operators:

-The class uses operator overloading for most addition, subtraction, multiplication and division operations.
+The class uses operator overloading for addition, subtraction, multiplication and division operations.